19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Nepenthes rajah

+#4All parts and derivatives, except:

+(a)

+seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
+The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;

+(b)

+seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;

+(c)

+cut flowers of artificially propagated plants;

+(d)

+fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genusVanilla(Orchidaceae) and of the family Cactaceae;

+(e)

+stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the generaOpuntiasubgenusOpuntiaandSelenicereus(Cactaceae); and

+(f)

+finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.

 XXXI

 ORCHIDACEAE (Orchids)

 1.

 ORCHIDACEAE spp\.
+11 #4

-7 #4(Except the species included in Appendix I)
+(Except the species included in Appendix I)

-(For all of the following Appendix‐I species, seedling or tissue cultures obtainedin vitro, in solid or liquid media, and transported in sterile containers are not subject to the provisions of the Convention only if the specimens meet the definition of ’artificially propagated’ agreed by the Conference of the Parties)
+(For all of the following Appendix I species, seedling or tissue cultures obtainedin vitro, in solid or liquid media, and transported in sterile containers are not subject to the provisions of the Convention only if the specimens meet the definition of ‘artificially propagated’ agreed by the Conference of the Parties)

 2.